wukerplank/tumblr_client/CONTRIBUTING.md

 # Contributing

-We want to make contributing to XExtensionItem as easy and transparent as possible.
+We want to make contributing to tumblr_client as easy and transparent as possible.
 If you run into problems, please open an issue.
 We also actively welcome pull requests.

 ## Pull Requests